CrypticSquirrel/chomsky-hierarchy/README.md

 Demo
 ---

-This [website](https://crypticsquirrel.github.io/chomsky-hierarchy/) is hosted here in github.
+This [website](https://crypticsquirrel.github.io/chomsky-hierarchy/) is hosted here on github.

 Attribution